WPDevelopers/embedpress/readme.txt

 💰 [Better Payment](https://wordpress.org/plugins/better-payment/) – Create stunning payment forms and manage payments for donations, membership, and products seamlessly.

-== Credits ==
-- This plugin  includes PDF.js by Mozilla.
-- It also utilizes 3D FlipBook – PDF Flipbook WordPress by iberezansky.

 == Acknowledgements ==

 This plugin incorporates code from the following sources: